L’OSIER ***

 Official Site

 Japanese company Shiseido is among the largest cosmetic companies in the world, with its headquarters located in Tokyo.
 It also owns L’OSIER, one of the oldest and most esteemed French restaurants in the city.
 Established in 1973, the restaurant received immediate acclaim, being awarded three Michelin stars when the guide published its Tokyo edition in 2007.
 At that time, the kitchen was under the supervision of Chef Bruno Menard, who maintained this distinction for three consecutive years.
-However, following Chef Menard’s departure in 2009 to pursue other ventures and the restaurant’s subsequent closure for renovation, it reopened in 2013 with Oliver Chignon as the new executive chef, resulting in the loss of a star.
-The restaurant maintained two stars until 2018, when Chef Chignon returned it to its former glory in 2019 by reclaiming the third Michelin star.
+However, following Chef Menard’s departure in 2009 to pursue other ventures and the restaurant’s subsequent closure for renovation, it reopened in 2013 with Olivier Chaignon as the new executive chef, resulting in the loss of a star.
+The restaurant maintained two stars until 2018, when Chef Chaignon returned it to its former glory in 2019 by reclaiming the third Michelin star.

-A native of France, Chef Chignon boasts an impressive resume, with previous stints at La Taillavent and the three Michelin-starred Pierre-Gagnaire in Paris.
+A native of France, Chef Chaignon boasts an impressive resume, with previous stints at La Taillavent and the three Michelin-starred Pierre-Gagnaire in Paris.
 He came to Tokyo in 2005 to serve as the head chef of Pierre-Gagnaire au Tokyo, where he remained until 2013, during which time the restaurant was awarded two Michelin stars.

 Situated in the upscale shopping district of Minato-ku, L’OSIER welcomes guests with a grand entrance.
 A doorman opens the large bronze door upon arrival, and a gracious hostess escorts guests down a spiral staircase to the dining room.
 Inside, the windowless dining room exudes tranquility with its serene lighting.
 Tables are adorned with neatly pressed thick white cloths, accompanied by leather-padded chairs and benches lining the walls.
 Additional seating is positioned in the center of the space directly below the elegant chandeliers.
 To dampen noise levels, the floors are carpeted with thick rugs featuring rose flower imprints.